Iterable/iterable-swift-sdk/README.md

 ### Deferred deep linking

-Deferred deep linking comes into play when a user of your app does not have your app installed in their iPhone/iPad.
-See definition of deferred deep linking [here](#https://en.wikipedia.org/wiki/Deferred_deep_linking).
-If you enable deferred deeplinking in IterableSDK, when the user clicks on a deep link in an email, the user is first sent to the App Store.
-After installing your app from the App Store, the user is taken to a specific location within your app when they launch it for the first time.
+[Deferred deep linking](https://en.wikipedia.org/wiki/Deferred_deep_linking) allows a user who does not have a specific app installed to:

+ - Click on a deep link that would normally open content in that app.
+ - Install the app from the App Store.
+ - Open the app and immediately see the content referenced by the link.

+As the name implies, the deep link is _deferred_ until the app has been installed.

+After tapping a deep link in an email from an Iterable campaign, users without the associated app will be directed to the App Store to install it.
+If the app uses the IterableSDK and has deferred deep linking enabled, the content associated with the deep link will load on first launch.

 #### Enabling deferred deep linking